Soccer-World Cup 2022: Spain's route to final explained | Sports-Games

 WHO ARE SPAIN'S OPPONENTS IN THE ROUND OF 16? * Spain's Round of 16 tie will pit them against Morocco, the winners of Group F.

-WHO ARE SPAIN'S POTENTIAL OPPONENTS IN THE QUARTER-FINALS? * If Spain beat Morocco they could face Portugal in the quarters if the Euro 2016 winners are able to win Group H and beat the runners-up from Group G - Brazil, Switzerland, Cameroon or Serbia.
+WHO ARE SPAIN'S POTENTIAL OPPONENTS IN THE QUARTER-FINALS? * If Spain beat Morocco they could face Portugal in the quarters, provided the Group H winners are able to beat Switzerland, the runners-up from Group G, in the Round of 16.

 WHO ARE SPAIN'S POTENTIAL OPPONENTS IN THE SEMI-FINALS? * If Spain were to make it to the semi-finals, they could be up against either Group B winners England or 2018 champions France, who topped Group D.

-WHO COULD SPAIN FACE IN THE FINAL? * If Spain are able to make it to the final, they could find themselves facing off against Brazil, if, as expected, the five-times winners top Group G.
+WHO COULD SPAIN FACE IN THE FINAL? * If Spain are able to make it to the final, they could find themselves facing off against five-times winners Brazil, who topped Group G. (Compiled by Aadi Nair in Bengaluru; Editing by Hugh Lawson/Peter Rutherford)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)